Indirect Characterization: What Is It and How to Use It in Your Writing

 The second example of indirect characterization shows a typical character act and lets the reader draw their own conclusions from the reactions of others.
 The description doesn’t call the person unlikeable but shows unlikeable behavior.
 Indirect characterization is more subtle, ambiguous, and intriguing.
 Even though the reader doesn’t empathize with this character, their curiosity and interest might be piqued, and they’ll want to know more.

 Indirect characterization works through inferences.
-As a writer, you describe a character’s appearance, a character’s thoughts, or a character’s actions which suggest a certain personality, character traits, or moral code to the reader.
+As a writer, you describe a character's appearance, a character's thoughts, or a character's actions which suggest a certain personality, how they interact with other characters, character traits, or moral code to the reader.
 Consider the following character acts:

-Seeing a character perform this action, the reader could think of them as likable, heroic, kind, good-hearted, noble, bold, daring, principled, selfless, gentle, loving, compassionate, understanding, humane, good, moral, decent, benevolent, agreeable, empathetic…
+Seeing a character perform this action, the reader could think of them as likeable, heroic, kind, good-hearted, noble, bold, daring, principled, selfless, gentle, loving, compassionate, understanding, humane, good, moral, decent, benevolent, empathetic...

 Direct vs. indirect characterization: how do they differ?

-The opposite of indirect characterization is direct characterization, in which you as a writer make straightforward statements about a character, their thoughts and feelings, or the character’s motivations.
-This direct approach can appear as if you’re addressing the reader directly.
-If you only use direct characterization, editors and other writers might advise you to show, don’t tell—however, most writers mix both direct and indirect characterization, often for effect.
+The opposite of indirect characterization is direct characterization, in which you as a writer make straightforward statements about a character, their thoughts and feelings, or the character's motivations.
+This direct approach can appear as if you're addressing the reader directly.
+Most writers use both direct and indirect characterization, often for effect.

 Above, we’ve illustrated the principle of showing with the character acts of kicking a dog or saving a cat and the reader’s inferences from that.
 Let’s look at an example of direct characterization: